Exhibition Posted Online: Monday, March 9, 2020 by 10 am MT

 Kelsey Bowen is from a small town in California where hot summers were often spent outside with dust and thistles in her socks.
 Her youth was categorized in animals; both the pets that surrounded her and the molded plastic ones she played with, alone, for hours at a time.
 These items and creatures translate into her work as characters and stand-ins for the human form and serve as vessels for her self-reflection, explorations, and storytelling in clay.
 She sees her work as the illustration of personal narratives and borrowed tales, like the drawings in a children’s book.
 While often dark in concept, her pieces sweetly invite close inspection through their pastel and soft appearance only to repel or jar with quietly twisted details.

-Kelsey received her BFA in Ceramics from the California College of the Arts in Oakland, California.
+Kelsey received her BFA in Ceramics from the California College of the Arts in Oakland, California, and was most recently creating work as a Long Term Artist in Residence at the Red Lodge Clay Center in Montana.
 She has participated in various exhibitions with her work, including a publication in Ceramics Monthly, the California Conference for the Advancement of Ceramic Arts in Davis, the American Museum of Ceramic Arts in Los Angeles, and her BFA solo exhibition in the California Bay Area.
-Kelsey just completed a Long Term Artist in Residence at the Red Lodge Clay Center in Montana, and is currently teaching at Rocky Mountain College in Billings, MT.